jcupitt/docker-builds/mirtk-build/README.md

 # Build MIRTK to a prefix

+# FSL

+See `docker-builds/msm-fsl6-ubuntu16.04` for FSL plus latest MSM.

 # Native build

 These scripts download, configure, build and install eigen, VTK and MIRTK